-- More than half of respondents were aware of the best practices to use a rubber mallet to put the lid back on the can (62%), keep paint away from freezing temperatures (59%), and clean the rim before closing (55%). - About half of respondents knew to keep paint away from wet/damp conditions (51%) and to use a paint key opener to prevent the lid from bending (49%). - 11% weren't aware of any of the best practices listed.
+- More than half of respondents were aware of the best practices to use a rubber mallet to put the lid back on the can (63%), keep paint away from freezing temperatures (59%), and clean the rim before closing (54%). - About half knew to keep paint away from wet/damp conditions (51%). - Slightly less were aware of the need to use a paint key opener to prevent the lid from bending (42%). - ❖ 13% weren't aware of any of the best practices listed.